Future of NZ's schools for students with high needs remains in limbo

 Despite the election coming up, neither National or Labour will weigh in on the future of the residential specialist schools.

-One of the schools is Halswell Residential College in Christchurch.
+One of the schools is Christchurch's Halswell Residential College.
 Principal Janine Harrington says the transformation for some students is remarkable.

 "Typically our students have an intellectual impairment or are neurodiverse.
 They may be autistic and a number of them have disengaged from education so it wouldn't be uncommon for us to enroll a student who hasn't been in the education system for two years."